tagoWorks/flare/README.md

 # Getting Started with Flare 🔥

-**Using Flare is a little more complicated than AKoD, as it utilizies Ubuntu/Linux, so you will be in the terminal a lot.
+**Using Flare is a little more complicated than AKoD, as it utilizies Linux, so you will be in the terminal a lot.
 Flare also requires you to have a registered domain, in order to tunnel your server through Cloudflare.**

 <img align="right" width="550.4" height="453.6" src="https://cdn.discordapp.com/attachments/1092315227057561630/1232696927343218779/compare.png?ex=662a65f9&is=66291479&hm=fa242de9db7c37359636255836b2365910db9db1b78bab0539c4280db3e8dbc4&">